solo-io/gloo/example/demo/README.md

 ## Route to AWS Lambda from gloo

-Upload the aws secret to gloo, so that gloo can call your function:
+Upload the aws secret to gloo, so that gloo can call your function.
+This command will upload the aws credentials ot kubernetes as a secret. by default it takes the credentials from `~/.aws/credentials`.
+Run with `glooctl secret create aws --help` to see other ways to provide the credentials.

 ```shell
 glooctl secret create aws --name aws-lambda-us-east-1